-Squatting is a foundational movement so I wanted to provide this guide to help people feel more comfortable and confident in their ability to squat.
+Squatting is a foundational movement so I wanted to provide this guide, 5 Ways to Improve Your Squat, to help people feel more comfortable and confident in their ability to squat.
 The goal is to prevent injuries and maximize performance.
 This is not meant to be a definitive guide on the “correct” way to squat.
-I hope the reader can find areas to improve on with simple at home testing and then make the necessary adjustments using the resources provided.
+I hope the reader can find areas to improve on with simple at-home testing and then make the necessary adjustments using the resources provided.
 I focused on 5 common areas of dysfunction that when fixed will very quickly improve your squat.

 If you live around Omaha, I will be presenting this information in the future with live in-person seminars alongside Jon Day, coach and owner of Artis Strength and Fitness.